tholonia/iching_cli/book/v2/markdown/hexagram_60.md

 ##### Breaking the Chains (Man vs. Man)
 ### *In the style of George Orwell*

 #### In a world where bureaucratic red tape held sway, James, a tenacious young civil servant, found himself amidst piles of papers and endless regulations.
 These walls of rules constricted him, yet there lingered a burning will to break free.
-As James navigated this labyrinthine system, he perceived a chance for transformation—a place within the hierarchy where change could be initiated.
+As James navigated this labyrinthine system, he perceived a chance for transformation, a place within the hierarchy where change could be initiated.

 The corridors of power were cold and unyielding, with superiors enforcing strict adherence to protocol.
 Yet, James saw the cracks within this rigid structure where new ideas could seed change.
 With each meeting, he introduced the notion of streamlining processes, suggesting flexibility could enhance productivity.

 His ideas sparked conflict.
 Colleagues either resisted or sabotaged his attempts, fearing that change might threaten their positions.
 This opposition grew, yet it forced James to reconsider his approach.
 Instead of pushing back, he embraced the obstruction, using it to forge alliances with those secretly yearning for reform.

-As these alliances formed, a new manifesto emerged—one that accommodated the old while nurturing the new.
+As these alliances formed, a new manifesto emerged, one that accommodated the old while nurturing the new.
 James's persistence paid off when, one day, he found himself invited to a pivotal policy meeting.
 There, his proposals finally took root among skeptical elders, shifting from rigid intransigence to a fresh, adaptive framework.
 The system, once a bastion of stagnation, now lit a path towards progressive action, reshaping established boundaries into a dynamic new order that served both past ideals and future possibilities.

 Through endurance and cunning, he seized the moment, transcending personal ambitions toward a collective vision.
 As echoes of change reverberated through the hallowed halls of governance, it became clear that the boundaries James challenged had been not walls, but doors waiting to be opened.